lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

   - m1m3_sim: Build M1M3 simulator.
   - ptg: Build pointing component.
 Both AT and MT use the same code base and image.
   - lsst_sims: Build base image with ``lsst_sims``.
 Use ``deploy_lsstsqre`` as a base image.
-  - aos_aoclc: Build base image for MTAOS.
-This adds a couple of dependencies used by MTAOS.
   - mtaos: Build MTAOS.
   - queue: Build ScriptQueue.
 Both AT and MT use the same code base and image.
   - scheduler: Build Scheduler.
 Both AT and MT use the same code base and image.